 I travel with so many devices, and that means so many cords.
 I’ve downsized as much as I can, but still travel with a Surface Pro, Laptop, iPhone (work), Android (personal), Kindle (I have to have my books and hate reading on phone/tablets), FitBit, and depending on the trip, a Camera or two.
 And each one has a different cord (and iPhone has those stupid dongles).
 It’s really insane and I actually wrote a post about it a few years back.

 So, after TSA stopped me and inspected my cord nest at RDU airport, I decided to invest in a cord management organizer.
 Two things have happened since I got organized… one I haven’t left a cord at home and had to buy one on the road, and two, I haven’t lost any cords!
-If I ever did lose my smartwatch cord, Mobile Mob has a range of accessories and replacement parts for various devices.

 I like this case because it’s thin, light weight, but still holds all of my cords, my mouse, flash drives, and my MOGICS Donut – and has zippered pockets.
 It also slides easily into my tote bag.
 Plus, I somehow feel like I’m winning at life when I use it.
+If you do find that you have a lot of cables to pack that may not all fit in your case, try and find ways to limit the number of wires you have to take.

 If you have a MacBook Air, Surface Pro/Laptop or another thin laptop, you may want to check out the version with the sleeve.